 Optional: Skylights, Interior Walls, and Shading Devices.

-All essential layers are needed for 3d mode to activated.
-This tutorial covers the process of correctly categorizing all building geometry to the proper cove.tool layers by way of the BlenderBIM add-on and IFC_element assignment.
+All essential layers are needed to access the 3D Analysis page.
+Learn more about geometry inside cove.tool here.
+This tutorial covers the process of correctly categorizing all building geometry to the proper cove.tool layers using the BlenderBIM add-on and IFC_element assignment.
 Let's get right to it!

 Step 1 – Provide your login, password, and paste the URL from your cove.tool project page in the text panels.